canonical/snapcraft/docs/release-notes/index.rst

 Release policy and schedule
 ---------------------------

+<Apps: Canonical is committed to releasing Starcraft on a regular monthly
+cadence.
+Our goal is to have new features and fixes available as soon as possible.
+On the first Monday of the month, we publish a major or minor version of Starcraft to the candidate channel, where it undergoes testing and feedback.
+If we determine the candidate is ready for mainstream use by the Monday of the week after, we release it as a stable version.
+During testing and feedback of a candidate, we prioritise fixes for critical issues.>

-Canonical is committed to supporting the <"latest major release" or "last two major releases"> of Starcraft. <Optional: "We forward-port changes in older releases to the latest release, if they're compatible.">
+<Libraries: Canonical is committed to supporting the <"latest major release" or

-Starcraft is released when it achieves development milestones in its product lifecycle.
-It doesn't follow a predefined release cadence.
+"last two major releases"> of Starcraft.
+[Optional: We forward-port changes in older releases to the latest release, if they're compatible.]
+Starcraft is released when it achieves development milestones in its lifecycle.
+It doesn't follow a predefined release cadence.>

 Starcraft release naming follows the Semantic Versioning 2.0.0 scheme with numbers for major, minor, and patch versions.